We all learned that Columbus sailed the ocean blue ... and then American history gets very murky.

 His arrival "marked the beginning of one of the cruelest episodes in human history," as historian Kenneth C. Davis puts it.

 More than a century would go by before colonization got serious.
-The first colony was founded at Jamestown, Virginia, in 1607.
+The first permanent colony was founded at Jamestown, Virginia, in 1607.
 The Pilgrims, founders of Plymouth, Massachusetts, did not arrive until 1620.

 Originally published on Live Science.